pnp/powershell/documentation/Remove-PnPListItemAttachment.md

 ```

 ### -Identity
-The ID of the listitem, or actual ListItem object
+The ID of the list item, or actual ListItem object.

 ```yaml
 Type: ListItemPipeBind